contentful/the-example-app-e2e-tests/README.md

 #### 1. Write a script, that does the following:

 * Open a web server with your app
-* Executes the cypress binary with the correct parameters (see below)
+* Execute the cypress binary with the correct parameters (see below)
 * Close the web server when the tests completed.
-In case the binary existed with an error code, also exit your script with an error code to fail the CI run.
+In case the binary exited with an error code, also exit your script with an error code to fail the CI run.

 A proper call of the binary would be the following: